What does fact checked mean?

-Target all the muscles in your back with rows, a versatile exercise with plenty of variations.
-Some types allow you to use more weight and target a lot of muscles at the same time, while others require you to drop the weight down and focus on a few muscles.
+Are you tired of only doing deadlifts?
+Target all the muscles in your back with rows, a versatile back exercise with plenty of variations.
+Some types allow you to use more weight and target a lot of muscle groups at the same time, while others require you to drop the weight down and focus on a few muscles.
+Most rows will focus on your lats, or latissimus dorsi, in your upper back but, depending on the range of motion, they can also work your rhomboids and rear delts as well.
+Either way, back strength can be gained and you can build muscle using these strength training workout.

 1. Cable Row

-This row variation is effective as long as you minimize the amount of momentum you gain by leaning back.
+This back workout and row variation is effective as long as you minimize the amount of momentum you gain by leaning back during the pulling movement.

-HOW TO DO IT: Sit down at the cable machine and brace your feet on the floor or platform that some machines feature.
+HOW TO DO IT: Get into starting position by sitting at the cable machine and bracing your feet on the floor or platform that some machines feature.
 Grab the handle with both hands.
 Lean back slightly.
 Hold your upper body in this position.

 Pull the handle back toward your chest.
 Touch the sides of your chest with your hands, pinching your shoulder blades together and sticking out your chest to maximize the amount of back muscle used.
-Slowly lower the weight until your arms are straight.
+Slowly lower the weight until your arms are straight to keep proper form.

 2. Dumbbell Row

-In this row variation, you'll be performing the exercise with one arm at a time which maximizes the amount of abdominal activation you get in the exercise, according to a 2015 study in the International Journal of Sports Medicine that compared cable and free-weight rowing exercises.
+In this row variation, you'll be performing the exercise with a single arm at a time which maximizes the amount of abdominal activation you get in the exercise, according to a 2015 study in the International Journal of Sports Medicine that compared cable and free-weight rowing exercises.

 HOW TO DO IT: Facing the side of a workout bench, stand with a dumbbell at your feet.
 Lean over by sticking your butt back and bending your knees.
 Plant on hand on the bench and grab the dumbbell with the other hand.
 Pull the dumbbell up until it touches your chest.
 Lower the dumbbell back down to the floor.